solana-mobile/solana-mobile-doc-site/docs/getting-started/saga-genesis-token.md

 # Saga Genesis Token

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Introduction

 The Saga Genesis Token is a unique, non-transferable NFT that aims to represent a verified owner of a Saga device.
-It is minted only once per device through the Saga dApp Store after initial device setup.
+It is minted only once per device through the dApp Store after initial device setup.

 The Genesis Token is a Soulbound NFT, meaning that it cannot be transfered out of the wallet that it was initially minted to.